Cable vs Fiber Internet

 | Satellite (Starlink) | 50–250 Mbps | 20–50 ms (LEO) | Asymmetric | Variable (beam load) |

-Full fibre (FTTP or FTTH — Fibre to the Premises/Home) runs a glass fibre optical cable from the street all the way to your home.
+Full fiber (FTTP or FTTH - Fiber to the Premises/Home) runs a glass fiber optic cable from the street all the way to your home.
 There is no copper anywhere in the last mile.
-This is the fastest and most reliable broadband technology available to consumers, and it has no congestion at the node level — each subscriber gets a dedicated fibre strand.
+This is the fastest and most reliable broadband technology available to consumers, and it has no congestion at the node level - Each subscriber gets a dedicated fiber strand.

 Latency on FTTP is exceptionally low - 2–8 ms to the ISP's network edge, significantly below cable or DSL.
 This makes it the best choice for gaming, live streaming, and any latency-sensitive application.